fame2332/Automata-Tailwind/README.md

 # Automata Visualizer

+This is developed by : Richmond C. Constante
 ## Overview
 This web application provides visualization for Deterministic Finite Automata (DFA), Context-Free Grammars (CFG), and Pushdown Automata (PDA).
 It is built using Vite, React, and Tailwind CSS, with Graphviz for rendering automata diagrams.